Date for submission of Abstract for 6th International Conference AISDGONF-2023 extended to 31st January, 2023

 4. MATERIALS AND METHODS

-Write the heading as ‘MATERIALS AND METHODS’ ( Times New Roman Font, 10 pt size, Bold, Upper case/All Caps, Double spaced, Left alignment).
+Write the heading as ‘MATERIALS AND METHODS’ (Times New Roman Font, 10 pt size, Bold, Upper case/All Caps, Double spaced, Left alignment).
 It should provide adequate information on the materials used and techniques followed in sufficient detail to permit the work to be repeated.
 The year of experimentation, location of experiment (preferably with geographical coordinates and elevation), treatment details, experimental design and statistical methods employed for the collection and analysis of data, etc. should be provided.
 All information (techniques, analysis protocol, experimental design and statistical methods, etc.) should be supported with references, wherever applicable.
 Methods that are already published should be summarized and indicated by a reference.
 If quoting directly from a previously published method, use quotation marks and also cite the source.
 Any modifications to existing methods should also be described.
-The body of the Materials and Methods should be written in Times New Roman Font, 10 pt size, Sentence case, Double spaced, Justify alignment and First line of each paragraph should have 0.2 inch indentation.
+The body of the Materials and Methods should be written in Times New Roman Font, 10 pt size, Sentence case, Double spaced, Justify alignment and First line of each paragraph should have 0.25 inch indentation.
 The equations/formulae (if any) should be given using ‘Equation Tab’ or ‘Text Box’ available in MS Word Menu.
-For more than one equation/formula, each equation/formula should be numbered as ---1, ---2, ---3 and so on.
-Please give the equations/formulae as editable text and not as images.
+For more than one equation/formula, each equation/formula should be numbered as ---i, ---ii, ---iii and so on.
+Please provide the equations/formulae as editable text and not as images.
 All measurements should be given in SI or SI-derived units.
-The following examples may be followed: 10 Kg ha-1, 2.5 mg ml-1, etc. The scientific name of plants, insects, microbes, etc. should be given on their first mention in the manuscript and wherever necessary.
-Similarly, the active formulation of commercial products should be mentioned in this section.
+The following examples may be followed: 10 kg ha-1, 2.5 mg ml-1, etc. The scientific name of plants, insects, microbes, etc. should be given on their first mention in the manuscript and wherever necessary.
+Similarly, the active ingredient of commercial products should be mentioned in this section.

 5. RESULTS AND DISCUSSION

-(a) Results and Discussion: Write the heading as ‘RESULTS AND DISCUSSION’ ( Times New Roman Font, 10 pt size, Bold, Upper case/All Caps, Double spaced, Left alignment).
+(a) Results and Discussion: Write the heading as ‘RESULTS AND DISCUSSION’ (Times New Roman Font, 10 pt size, Bold, Upper case/All Caps, Double spaced, Left alignment).
 Subheadings (if any) should be written in Times New Roman Font, 10 pt size, Bold, Italics, Sentence case, Double spaced, Left alignment.
-The Results and Discussion part should be combined to avoid repetitions and written in Times New Roman Font, 10 pt size, Sentence case, Double spaced, Justify alignment and First line of each paragraph should have 0.2 inch indentation.
+The Results and Discussion part should be combined to avoid repetitions and written in Times New Roman Font, 10 pt size, Sentence case, Double spaced, Justify alignment and First line of each paragraph should have 0.25 inch indentation.
 This should illustrate the results obtained and the logical explanation for the said results in a clear and crisp language.
-This section should also explore the significance of the results of the work in relation to other relevant and recent published works should be highlighted as discussion.
+This section should also explore the significance of the results of the work in relation to other relevant and recently published works.
 Same data should not be presented in table and figure simultaneously.
 The article should end with definite conclusion drawn from the results obtained in the light of rationale of the study.
 The results and discussion should preferably be supported by tables and figures.
-The number of tables and figures should be clearly mentioned in the relevant section of the text as Table X and Fig. X.
+The number of tables and figures should be clearly mentioned in the relevant section of the text as Table 1, 2…. and Fig. 1, 2….

 6. ACKNOWLEDGEMENT

 If any, a brief acknowledgement may be given.
-Write the heading as ACKNOWLEDGEMENT ( Times New Roman Font, 10 pt size, Bold, Upper case/All Caps, Double spaced, Left alignment).
+Write the heading as ACKNOWLEDGEMENT (Times New Roman Font, 10 pt size, Bold, Upper case/All Caps, Double spaced, Justify alignment).
 The acknowledgement should recognize the physical support, funding support, administrative help, analytical service, technical guidance, etc. received by the authors.
 The body of the acknowledgement should be written in Times New Roman Font, 10 pt size, Sentence case, Double spaced, Justify alignment.
 This statement is optional.

 “The author(s) declare(s) no known conflict of interests that could have appeared to influence the work reported in this paper.”